 - Valid and reliable FFQ for estimating long-term intake of red meat and poultry.

-- Self-reported hypertension status (but this outcome has previously been shown to have high validity among health professionals)
+- Self-reported HTN status (but this outcome has previously been shown to have high validity among health professionals)

 - A single baseline measurement of red meat and poultry intake.